web2solutions/dhxMVP/README.md

  - test - Unit Tests
  - git-init - init git on the repository
  - git-add - prepare staged content to the next commit
- - git-add-commit - prepare staged content and commit to the repository
+ - git-add-commit-push - prepare staged content, commit and push to the repository
  - git-push - push commit from Origin to Master branch
  - build - Build distribution.
 Performs several tasks over the code.
 If any tasks breaks, the upcoming task will not be executed.
 The tasks order is:
   - jsHint
   - dist
   - test
-  - git-add-commit
+  - git-add-commit-push

+Note about `git` features:

+You will need `GIT LFS` to push large files to the repository.
+Please install it.
+Check the doc at [Git-LFS repo at Github](https://github.com/github/git-lfs)

 ## Testing the application